 #3 Increase Your Earnest Money Deposit

-Increasing your earnest money deposit (EMD) — the sum of money you put down to prove to the seller you’re serious (i.e., “earnest”) about buying the house — is another way to show the seller you have more skin in the game.
-A standard EMD is typically 1% to 3% of the sales price of the home.
+Increasing your earnest money deposit — the sum of money you put down to prove to the seller you’re serious (i.e., “earnest”) about buying the house — is another way to show the seller you have more skin in the game.
+A standard EMD is typically 1% to 2% of the sales price of the home, although it's negotiable between the buyer and seller and can go as high as 10%.
 Making a counteroffer with a 3% to 4% deposit could be what you need to persuade the seller to side with you.

 #4 Demonstrate Patience About Taking Possession